beasthunter758/beasthunter758.github.io/_pages/about.md

 ---
 permalink: /
-title: ":wave:Hello there, I'm Pratik!"
+title: "👋Hello there, I'm Pratik!"
 excerpt: "About me"
 author_profile: true
 redirect_from: